 When we look at nefarious chemicals or products we often hear about formaldehyde.
 Formaldehyde is a byproduct of the manufacturing process of many pressed wood products.
-At this point we know that formaldehyde is a known carcinogen according to both the EPA and the World Health Organization.
+Formaldehyde is a known carcinogen, according to both the EPA and the World Health Organization.
 We like that the Oeuf Rhea crib is made of solid birch and baltic birch plywood and that the company uses water-based stains that are free of any VOC health hazards.
-Due to the fact that they're manufactured in Europe, their products meet their strict standards in addition to ours here in the states.
+Due to the fact that they’re manufactured in Europe, their products meet their strict standards, in addition to ours here in the States.

-Every crib—from those that cost as little as $100 to those that exceed $1,500 must meet these new rules.
+Every crib—from those that cost as little as $100 to those that are custom-made in the $4,000 price range must meet these new rules.

-Now that we're a few years removed from the changes, manufacturers have begun producing new models that change the way we look at cribs.
+Now that we’re a few years beyond these new requirements, manufacturers have begun producing new models that change the way we look at cribs.
 We now see models that feature clear acrylic sides, or slats like the Ubabub Pod or the Nurseryworks Vetro.
-If you can't justify their higher price points, you can still get many of their features in more budget-friendly cribs.
+If you can’t justify their higher price points, you can still get many of their features in more budget-friendly cribs.
 What you should be looking for is a crib that meets or exceeds all standards, while being able to convert into something beyond a basic crib.

-The cribs we tested range in cost between $119, with the Ikea Sundvik, and up to $3,950 with the Nurseryworks Vetro crib.
-Your base model crib that meets everything you may want, is going to start at around $199.
-While the Graco Lauren crib and Ikea Sundvik were less money and very popular, they didn't feel sturdy.
-In fact, both models felt flimsy in person when we tested them.
-Once you pass the $700 threshold, you add features that you may not need, like systems that expand and contract into different shapes.
+The cribs we tested range in cost between $120, with the Ikea Sundvik, up to $4,500 with the Nurseryworks Vetro crib.
+A base model crib that meets everything we consider mandatory is going to start at around $200.
+While the Graco Lauren crib and Ikea Sundvik were less money and very popular, they don’t feel sturdy; both models felt flimsy in our hands-on testing.
+Past the $700 threshold, you add features that you may not need, like systems that expand and contract into different shapes.

-Having seen my fair share of cribs, the biggest factor that separates the good from the bad is the wood that the product is made out of.
-Most inexpensive and even some moderately priced cribs opt to use what is essentially plywood, sawdust and glue, with pieces of solid wood to achieve their look.
-These models look good in the store, but they won't hold up in the long run.
-A toddler is going to jump up and down, maybe even chew on the side of the crib, and you'll probably bump into or scratch the crib once or twice.
-Look for models that use birch, beech, or poplar woods, as they're much harder and more durable than their plywood counterparts.
+I’ve seen my fair share of cribs; what separates a good crib from the bad is the wood.
+Most inexpensive—and even some moderately priced cribs—opt to use what is essentially plywood, sawdust and glue, with pieces of solid wood to achieve their look.
+These models look good in the store, but they won’t hold up in the long run.
+A toddler is going to jump up and down, maybe even chew on the side of the crib, and you’ll probably bump into or scratch the crib once or twice.
+Look for models that use birch, beech, or poplar woods, as they’re much harder and more durable than their plywood counterparts.

 How We Tested

-I spent 18 hours testing the cribs themselves.
+We spent 20 hours testing the cribs themselves.
 We made sure that each best crib candidate was made from high quality materials both inside and out.
 While the cribs were assembled, we used our dumbbells and dropped them onto the mattresses in each crib to make sure that they were sturdy.

 The next few hours consisted of taking the cribs apart and adjusting their mattress positions.
 Doing this provided greater insight into how well each crib was made, the same kind of insight that you would get from looking underneath the hood of a car.